Sonata pian' e forte

 Sonata pian' e forte was composed by Italian composer and organist Giovanni Gabrieli and published in 1597.
 This is one of the earliest known pieces of music to specify loud and quiet passages in print.
-(The distinction of being the first belongs to Adriano Banchieri's "Canzon undecima in echo" in 1596).
+(The distinction of being the first belongs to Adriano Banchieri's "Canzon undecima 'In echo' (L'organistina bella)" in 1596).

 Description

 The title Sonata pian’e forte refers to an instrumental piece that uses soft and loud dynamics.
 The piece is an example of the Venetian polychoral style, which developed in sixteenth-century northern Italy, and found particular favor at St Mark's Basilica due to architectural features of the interior.
-The term "Sonata" at this time referred specifically to a work originally conceived for instruments, as opposed to those based on vocal works.
-It was most probably intended for a Catholic service at either St Mark's, Venice or the Scuola Grande di San Rocco.
-It was written for eight instruments divided into two groups of four players, spatially separated.
+The term "sonata" at this time in Baroque music referred specifically to a work originally conceived for instruments, as opposed to those based on vocal works.
+It was most probably intended for a Catholic service at either St Mark's, Venice, or the Scuola Grande di San Rocco.
+It was written for eight instruments divided into two groups of four players, spatially separated: cornetto, 3 sackbuts (group 1); viola, 3 sackbuts (group 2).

 Form

 Gabrieli's Sonata pian ’e forte is a through-composed work, the structure of which is defined by dialogue between the two instrumental choirs.
-The formal division into an initial section (Mm.
-1–31), a longer, relatively complex middle section (Mm.
-31–71) and a final section (Mm.
+The formal division into an initial section (mm.
+1–31), a longer, relatively complex middle section (mm.
+31–71) and a final section (mm.
 71–81) conforms to the conventions prevalent at the time.

 The overall form can be represented as follows: